Nom Nom Apocalypse Review

 By Kevin Mitchell | Posted: February 14, 2020

 As mentioned above, the game is a roguelite, which is quite different from a roguelike.
 In a roguelite, there is some form of preserved progression from one run to another, whereas a roguelike generally resets everything after dying.
 In Nom Nom Apocalypse, you'll gain money during each run that is spent on perks.
-These perks (over 40 are available), can be swapped in and out after every level, with a maximum of three being selected at any given moment.
-You can equip faster dodge rolls, increase your maximum amount of health, hold more ammunition, and more.
+These perks (over 40 are available) can be swapped in and out after every level, with a maximum of three being selected at any given moment.
+You can equip faster dodge rolls, increase your maximum health, hold more ammunition, and more.
 Until you get a feel for the game, you may want to increase your bullet supply, as I found myself running low during boss encounters.

 Simply Put